-D.13 Albuquerque Public Schools or Current Charter Authorizer's policies and procedures as default

-In the absence of a specific financial policy or procedure adopted by the Governing Council to address financial and accounting requirements with respect to a particular subject, PAPA shall follow the corresponding policies and procedures adopted by Albuquerque Public Schools (APS), or the current Charter Authorizer, modified as appropriate to reflect that PAPA manages and controls its own financial and accounting matters (subject to applicable legal requirements).
+13. Albuquerque Public Schools or Current Charter Authorizer's policies and procedures as default address financial and accounting requirements with respect to a particular subject, PAPA shall follow the corresponding policies and procedures adopted by Albuquerque Public Schools (APS), or the current Charter Authorizer, modified as appropriate to reflect that PAPA manages and controls its own financial and accounting matters (subject to applicable legal requirements).
 The Executive Director is responsible for seeing that such APS or Authorizer policies and procedures are followed in appropriate cases.
 In the event of any question about how such an APS policy or procedure or Authorizer policy and procedure should be implemented at PAPA, the Executive Director shall request that such matter be considered by the Finance Committee and/or Policy Committee and a specific PAPA policy or procedure adopted by the Governing Council.